someparty/someparty/source/articles/2017-09-03-check-my-profile.html.markdown

 I'm pretty excited to welcome Toronto's [Bovine Sex Club](http://www.bovinesexclub.com/) on board as our September sponsor.
 I remember seeing the Bovine for the first time when I would take school trips into the city, and the dramatic junk-art exterior of the place was both fascinating and a little scary.
 The iconic Queen Street West bar and live music venue has a number of shows coming up this fall, including Seas (members of Moneen) on [September 15](http://www.bovinesexclub.com/website/viewevent.php?id=1937) and the Plan 37 album release on [September 23](http://www.bovinesexclub.com/website/viewevent.php?id=1936).

-Finally, if you're looking for something compelling to ponder over this week you should absolutely devote some time to this piece at Noisey by Toronto writer [Graham Isador](https://twitter.com/presgang).
+Finally, if you're looking for something compelling to ponder over this week you should absolutely devote some time to this piece at Vice by Toronto writer [Graham Isador](https://twitter.com/presgang).
 Titled "[We Talked to Artists About How Sobering Up Changed Their Work](https://www.vice.com/en_ca/article/xwwm33/we-talked-to-artists-about-how-sobering-up-changed-their-work)," it features discussions with a number of artists on the intersection of substance abuse and creative expression, including a pretty revealing chat with [Drew Thomson](https://drewthomson.bandcamp.com) of London, Ontario's [Single Mothers](https://singlemothersband.bandcamp.com/).